spotinst/help/src/docs/elastigroup/tutorials/elastigroup-tasks/publish-metrics-to-cloudwatch.md

 - NetworkIn
 - NetworkOut

-The custom namespace of these metrics is ‘Spotinst‘ with 2 dimensions of Elastigroup ID and instance type.
+The custom namespace of these metrics is 'Spotinst' with 2 dimensions of Elastigroup ID and instance type.

 To publish these metrics to CloudWatch add the following permission to the IAM Policy: